SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/05-modules-and-installing-software.md

 The `module` command controls this.
 You can get a list of available software with the `module avail` command.
 This should return a long list of available software.

-One common piece of software that isn't installed on the Supercomputing Wales hubs (without a module) is R. If we attempt to run `R` from the command line it will respond with an error:
+One common piece of software that isn't installed on Bert (without a module) is R. If we attempt to run `R` from the command line it will respond with an error:

 ~~~
-[s.jane.doe@sl1 ~]$ R
+[abc1@login01(aber) ~]$ R
 ~~~
 {: .bash}